Rishi Techtex Limited

-AUDIT OBSERVATIONS AND EXPLANATION BY THE BOARD
+AUDIT OBSERVATIONS AND EXPLANATION BY THE BOARD:

-REPORTING OF FRAUDS BY AUDITORS
+REPORTING OF FRAUDS BY AUDITORS:

 During the year under review neither the statutory auditors nor the secretarialauditor has reported to the audit committee under Section 143 (12) of the Companies Act2013 any instances of fraud committed against the Company by its officers or employeesthe details of which would need to be mentioned in the Board's Report.

-a) accepted during the year; : 5.00 Lakhs
+a) accepted during the year : Rs.
+45.00 Lakhs

-b) remained unpaid or unclaimed as at the end of the year; Nil
+b) remained unpaid or unclaimed as at the end of the year : Nil

 c) whether there has been any default in repayment of deposits or payment of interestthereon during the year and if so number of such cases and the total amount involved;

-(i) at the beginning of the year - NIL
+(i) at the beginning of the year - Nil